The Voice (The Moody Blues song): Reception

-According to Allmusic critic Dave Connolly, the song "is a sweeping and majestic call to adventure."
+According to AllMusic critic Dave Connolly, the song "is a sweeping and majestic call to adventure."
 Billboard described it as "a texturally lush piece of pop in the best tradition of [the Moody Blues'] earlier work".
 Record World said that "The symphonic arrangement envelops Justin Hayward's dramatic vocal."
+Variety said it had the potential to go to number 1, saying that "the well-crafted pop melodies in both verse and chorus and the use of synthesized strings vividly recall the Moody's in their original incarnation" and also praised Pip Williams' "richly imaginative production."